sksdemos/cloud_init/README.md

 # Ansible role `cloud_init` v0.2

-Ansible role that acts as a provisioner  for creating multiple virtual machines at a blazing fast pace.
+Ansible role that acts as a provisioner for creating multiple virtual machines quickly.
 This role leverages on the efficiencies of libvirt and qemu packages along with cloud-init to create VMs.
 Cloud-init is the **industry standard multi-distribution method for cross-platform cloud instance initialization**.
 It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.
 This role utilized cloud-init for libvirt.
 The role is optimized in many ways:

+ - Allows the root user to login with a password over a network
+ - Optionally allows for creating a cloud user with sudo privileges and locked for password access.
+Can be used with ssh_authorized_keys
  - Prevents multiple downloads of the same cloud image
  - Prevents re-creation of VMs by stalling the role if they already exist.
 This behavior can be changed
  - For slow connections the cloud image can be downloaded and put in a local folder to prevent downloading from the web